keesiemeijer/additional-content/readme.md

 ![Metabox without options](/../screenshots/assets/img/metabox_options_example.png?raw=true)

-## Allowing additional content on other pages
+## Additional content on other pages than single posts

 Use the `additional_content_add_content` filter if you want additional content to display on other pages as singular post pages.
 Put this in your (child) theme's functions.php file or use it in a plugin.
 Exampe adds the additional content to home page posts.